| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 record of his time in office, including visits of Sochi representatives

+to Cheltenham.
 At the conclusion of the visit we were entertained by a highly

 talented group of singers, dancers and musicians known as Kudrina.